-Minor League baseball is baseball played professionally at a level below the major leagues.
-It comprises both leagues and teams that are part of Organized Baseball, long known by the corporate name "Minor League Baseball" but since 2021 as the "Professional Development League", and independent leagues which are not affiliated with Major League Baseball but under the reorganization have a loose association with them under the name Partner Leagues.
+Minor League baseball is professional baseball played at a level below the major leagues to develop players for MLB.
+It comprises leagues and teams that are part of Organized Baseball, long known by the corporate name "Minor League Baseball" but since 2021 as the "Professional Development League".
+Independent leagues are not affiliated with Major League Baseball but under the reorganization have a loose association with them under the name Partner Leagues.
 They are considered to be professional baseball but not "minor league" baseball.

 The minor leagues serve as the farm system for the majors.
 There are multiple levels of minor league baseball, ranging from Rookie Ball (limited to players in their first or second years of professional play) to Triple A, which is the step right below the major leagues.
 Branch Rickey, the general manager of the St. Louis Cardinals in the 1920s and 1930s, is credited with coming up with the idea after being burned by minor league operators who would sell players on option to the highest bidder.
 Rickey decided that if the Cardinals owned the minor league team, the Cardinals could decide the disposition of the player in question.